James, a bond-servant of God and of the Lord Jesus Christ,

 (c) Delude themselves.
 Those who dismiss the gospel as irrelevant or unnecessary deceive themselves.

-Many people consider themselves good or godly, but if they reject the grace of God they are living under a lie.
-They have not received the word of truth.
-They may believe in God and speak about some kind of faith, but if their faith is unaccompanied by the “work” of believing in the One he sent, theirs is a dead and useless faith (Jas.
+Many people consider themselves good or godly, but if they reject the word of truth they are living under a lie.
+They may believe in God, as the Jews did, and they may even have some kind of faith.
+But if their faith is unaccompanied by the “work” of believing in the One he sent, theirs is a dead and useless faith (Jas.
 2:14).

 For if anyone is a hearer of the word and not a doer, he is like a man who looks at his natural face in a mirror; for once he has looked at himself and gone away, he has immediately forgotten what kind of person he was.

 (a) Not a doer.
-They have not done what the Lord asks.
-They don’t believe in the One he sent.
+They are not doing what the Lord asks.
+They are refusing to believe in the One he sent.

-To do is to heed the call of God.
+To be a doer of the word is to heed the call of God.
 The Lord says “Come” and we come (Matt.
 11:28).
 The Lord says “Repent and believe the good news” and we repent and believe (Mark 1:15).
 The Lord says, “This is my beloved Son, listen to him” and we listen (Matt.
 17:5).

 (c) Forgotten.
 To look and forget is to take no action.
-It’s hearing the good news but doing nothing in response.
+It’s hearing the good news but doing nothing about it.